pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 Under "Check-in list", select the list you want to export.
 You can use the settings on this page to filter and sort the file export by certain parameters.
 If you want to use the export for manual check-in, then you probably want an alphabetical list of all ticket holders.
-Under "Check-in status", select "All attendees".
+Under "Check-in status", select `All attendees`.
 "Sort by" one of the attendee name options.

-Under "Include questions", select any questions that are relevant for check-in.
+Under "Include questions", select any questions that are relevant for the check-in.
-Once you are satisfied with your settings, click the :btn-icon:fa3-download: Start export: button.
+Once you are happy with your choices, click the :btn-icon:fa3-download: Start export: button.
 Your browser will now download a PDF of the list or open it in a new tab.
 The list includes the following columns: